ardanlabs/gotraining/topics/go/README.md

 * Use channels to orchestrate and coordinate goroutines.
     * Focus on the signaling semantics and not the sharing of data.
-    * Signal by passing data or by closing the channel.
+    * Signal with data or without data.
     * Question their use for synchronizing access to shared state.
         * _There are cases where channels can be simpler for this but initially question._
 * Unbuffered channels: